 If you are planning a small shallow pond at the entrance to your house where you intend to "toss a few Koi in" because someone told you that it's good Feng Shui and will impress your friends, we urge you to reconsider.
 The same applies to that small pond in the garden of the house you have just bought.
 Ideally, Koi require a minimum pond depth of 1 metre and about 1000 litres of water per fish.
 Anything short of this will result in unhappy, skittish fish that won't be much fun at all.
-You wouldn't keep 6 Great Danes permanently locked up in a townhouse courtyard, would you?
+You wouldn't keep 6 large dogs permanently locked up in a townhouse courtyard, would you?

 And as for the "naturalists" who believe that a hole in the ground covered by plastic sheeting with a few plants in it ("to provide oxygen") is full of natural food and is a perfect environment for Koi, we can but shake our heads.
 Fish condemned to these cess pools suffer starvation all year round and virtual suffocation in warm weather.
 And they never grow.
 Please don't keep any fish in a pond without some sort of pump and filter and without feeding.
 There is relatively inexpensive equipment available today that can be installed in most ponds which will make them habitable for fish even if they are not ideal.

-A correctly designed Koi pond will provide an excellent environment for it's fish population and give you many many hours of pleasure.
+A correctly designed Koi pond will provide an excellent environment for its fish population and give you many many hours of pleasure.
 Given sufficient space and depth, Koi will gently swim around their pond creating an air of peace and tranquility.
 Large Koi in particular have no predators and will gather at the edge of the pond whenever anyone approaches hoping for something to eat.
 With a little patience, they soon learn to take food from their keeper's hand.

 Having said that, we should move on to what a "correctly designed Koi pond" involves.